cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 **Types of Claims**

 - **Planet Claim**
 Target a single planet (not a Trade Station).
 Only ground units, PDS, Space Docks and Leaders can be assigned to that claim.
+They will be placed directly on the targeted planet.
 - **System Claim**
 Target an entire system.
-Any units/Leaders can be assigned to that claim, but if at least one non-ship is assigned to it, then at least one non-Fighter ship must also be assigned.
+Any units/Leaders can be assigned to that claim (even Space Docks).
+They will be placed in space.
+Assigned Ground units/PDS/Leaders must be carried by assigned non-Fighter ships.

 **Range of a Claim**